Seven Apps Every Foodie Traveler Needs

 Price: Free!

-My rating: 4.5/5 forks.
-Adding locations in a new post is sometimes wonky, but otherwise I truly love this app.
+My rating: 5/5 forks.
+I truly love this app.
 It’s like a food/travel-centric, simplified, ad free version of Instagram.

 Website: The Pao App